Ayanghosh-agno/WhisperNet-IBM/README.md

 **1. Responder Aid Agent**
 - **Goal:** Acts as the victim’s voice in real time.
 - **Input:**
-  - Responder’s spoken question (converted to text via IBM Speech-to-Text).
+  - Responder’s spoken question (converted to text via Assembly AI Speech-to-Text).
   - Past victim messages in the current session.
 - **Processing:**
   - WatsonX Granite Instruct model generates the **most likely victim response** based strictly on prior context if not enough context present then watsonx ai let user to answer by typing in the chat.